 Use interfaces when multiple inheritance is required.

 Keep the inheritance graph as shallow as possible to simplify the review of inheritance relationships and method overridings.

+Explicitly list all allowed subclasses in t“e "perm”ts" clause of a sealed class to ensure the compiler can check for exhaustive subclass coverage.

+When using pattern matching with a switch statement on a sealed class, take advantage of the possibility to check that all possible subclasses are covered by a case.

+Evaluate the desirability of a sealed class and design the permitted subclasses carefully to balance flexibility and control.

 6.42 Violations of the Liskov substitution principle or the contract model [BLP]